Playwright PR health checks: Block risky merges with CI

 This linkage requires the Playwright test runner to not only output results (like JUnit XML) but also to send those results to an analytics platform that is aware of your Git host.

-• Test Execution: Playwright tests run automatically as part of your CI job — nothing special needed here.
+1. Test Execution: Playwright tests run automatically in your CI job no extra steps needed.

-• Context Capture: While the tests run, we grab some key CI info like the commit SHA, branch name, and PR number.
-This helps tie test results back to the exact code being tested.
+2. Context Capture: During execution, key CI info such as commit SHA, branch name, and PR number is collected.
+This links the test results back to the exact code.

-• Report Upload: After the tests finish, a post-step kicks in.
-It uses the TestDino API key to upload the JUnit XML report, along with Playwright stuff like traces and screenshots — plus all the Git info we grabbed earlier.
+3. Report Upload: After tests finish, a post-step uses the TestDino API key to upload the JUnit XML report along with Playwright traces, screenshots, and the captured Git info.

-• Context Mapping: TestDino receives the report, reads the Git data, and maps the entire run to the exact commit and PR.
+4. Context Mapping: TestDino reads the uploaded data and maps the run to the corresponding commit and PR.

-• Status Update: The platform then updates the PR status check (Pass/Fail) via the Git host's status API.
+5. Status Update: The platform updates the PR status check (Pass/Fail) through the Git host’s API, providing immediate feedback on the code change.

 This system gives you history tracking across releases.
 You can jump from a PR row in the TestDino Dashboard straight to the full run evidence: error details, console output, screenshots, and AI analysis (See Test Runs).